 When we were writing this review of the best wood glue in 2021, we found a lot of questions being asked about glue.
 In this section, we will answer these Frequently Asked Questions (FAQs) about wood adhesive.

 1. Is PVA Glue the Same as Wood Glue?

 The Term PVA Glue refers to Polyvinyl Acetate Glue and is one of the common types of glue.
 The PVA Glues can be used for woodworking and bonding wood surfaces together.
-It’s also one of the strongest glues that you can find.
+It’s also one of the strongest adhesives that you can find.

 2. Is Wood Glue Stronger than Wood?

 Some glues can create a bond that’s stronger than wood.
-However, you’ll need to wait for the glue to set and cure so that the bond between the two wooden surfaces will have time to bond.
+However, you’ll need to wait for the glue to set and cure so that the bond between the two surfaces will have time to bond.

 3. Is Gorilla Glue as Good as Wood Glue?

 Gorilla Glue is a well-known brand name, and their company sells glue.
 While there are many glue brands, Gorilla is one of the more popular brands on the market.